he-y/filter-pruning-geometric-median/README.md

 ## Models and log files
 The trained models with log files can be found in [Google Drive](https://drive.google.com/drive/folders/1w_Max8L5ICJZSrlha8UybHfICik-iX95?usp=sharing).

-The pruned model without zeros (Release later).
+The pruned model without zeros, refer to [this issue](https://github.com/he-y/filter-pruning-geometric-median/issues/7).

 ## Training ResNet on ImageNet